jordiclive/jordiclive.github.io/about.md

 I have recently finished a 500 hour **data science with machine learning** Immersive course.
 See [projects](https://jordiclive.github.io/projects.html) for a short précis of each completed project.

-I have been incredibly inspired by data science, and have been building my knowledge of various tools, and gaining practical know-how to solve an array of problems outside the course.
-I believe it is important to appreciate the underlying statistical framework of the model.
+I have been incredibly inspired by data science, and have consistently built my knowledge of various tools, and gained practical know-how to solve an array of problems outside the course.
+I also believe it is important to appreciate the underlying statistical framework of the model.

 I am currently looking for a junior data scientist position, whilst carrying out some freelance work.
 Please get in touch regarding any opportunities.
 - - -